kongondo/JqueryFileUpload/README.md

 *	**noVideoPreview**: Same as above; not to output script that enables preview of video files pre-uploading them.
 *	**useCustomScript**: Same as above; not to output the module's main Javascript file *JqueryFileUpload.js* to instead use your own.
 *	**useCustomStyle**: Same as above; not to output the module's main CSS file *JqueryFileUpload.css* to instead use your own.
+*	**unzipFiles**: Whether to decompress zip files after upload. contents will then be listable if listing.
+The zip file is deleted after decompression. *Please note unzip is only allowed in the backend*.

 ## How to Install